Sunny in London

 – Have champagne at Searcy’s or somewhere in the station before you go through Eurostar security if you’re travelling in economy.
 They don’t have it on the other side.
 (Build extra time in for this based on your consumption levels!)

 – Go through security.
+The whole process is very thorough but crowd control is crucial when travelling on trains.
 You don’t need to separate liquids, take off your shoes, or do anything with electronic devices.
 Just have your ticket and passport ready.
 As an American living in London, I asked for a stamp.
 It’s all about the stamp. 😉

 – Visit the small food and beverage restaurant within the ‘terminal.’
 You can purchase beer there too, even at 9am.